Washington State's PFML version of the Family and Medical Leave Act requires employers to provide up to 18 weeks of paid time off.

 Is Your Job Protected During Paid Family or Medical Leave?

 When you've finished taking PFML leave, you're entitled to return to your job at the same or equivalent position if you meet certain criteria.
-For 2025, all of the following must apply:
+For 2026, both of the following must apply for your job to be protected:

-If your leave lasts more than 2 weeks, or if you use more than 14 days of intermittent leave, your employer must give you written notice about when your job protection ends.
-That notice must also include the date you’re scheduled to return to work.
+If your leave lasts more than 2 continuous weeks, or you use more than 14 days of intermittent leave, your employer must give you written notice—at least 5 business days before you're due back—estimating when your job protection ends and identifying your first scheduled workday.
+(Wash.
+Rev. Code § 50A.35.010(7)(b); Wash.
+Admin.
+Code § 192-700-030.)

 Do PFML and FMLA Leave Have to Run at the Same Time?